Skip to Content

 Wooden Spoons

-If you plan to mix batter by hand, the go-to tool for most is a simple spoon.
-Spoons come in all sorts of shapes, sizes, and materials.
 For mixing, look for a spoon that has a large enough surface area to work through a good amount of your mixture without a lot of effort.

-Other options are silicone spoons and steel spoons.
-Silicone spoons are flexible, which make them ideal for scraping the sides of a mixing bowl.
-If you have a steel spoon on hand, it will do the job, but their smooth and rounded surface make it difficult to cream butter.
+If you have a steel spoon on hand, it will do the job, but its smooth and rounded surface makes it difficult to cream butter.

 Whisk